 The liability of the discretionary (unfunded) pensions obligation shows the underlying commitment by the Council to pay future retirement benefits.
-Statutory regulations for funding the deficit means that the deficit will be made good by increased contributions over the remaining working life of employees, as assessed by the scheme actuary.
+Statutory regulations for funding the deficit means that the deficit will be made good by increased contributions as assessed by the scheme actuary.